HirahTang/GirlsScrapingBot/README.md

 (Change 'TOKEN' to your the token given by BotFather)

 #### Update 3rd.
 Feb.
 2020:
- /girlsphoto functions can return all the pages of the first page
+ The /girlsphoto function can return all the pages of the first page